TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Well why not simply set the screen sizes in game logic?
-	- Because that bound will be very tightly tied to the view state
-	- So maybe finish it like this

 - Melee combat
 	- Primary and secondary attacks for knives
 		- Akimbo is thus handicapped only to the primary